dylanwilson21/roony-governance/docs/DEVELOPMENT_STATUS.md

 # Development Status

-**Last Updated**: November 30, 2025
+**Last Updated**: December 4, 2025

 ## Project Overview

 Roony is a financial firewall for AI agents.
 It sits between AI agents and payment systems, evaluating purchase requests in real-time and issuing just-in-time virtual cards via Stripe Issuing.

-## Current Status: MVP Complete + Simplified Governance ✅
+## Current Status: MVP Complete + Phase 0 (Foundation) ✅

-The MVP is fully functional with a recently simplified governance model.
+The MVP is fully functional with a simplified governance model and the new Phase 0 foundation (saved payment methods + transaction fees).

 ## Governance Model